-The CFT offers a full schedule of topnotch online trainings.
+The CFT offers a full schedule of topnotch online trainings and

-Our webinars are provided through Zoom videoconferencing and
+provided through Zoom videoconferencing and last about 90

 AFT Member Benefits

 Member benefits can be a useful tool to engage members.
 Get